Static Qi Gong

 Restorative Vinyasa Yoga

 MON 11:00-12:15 | THR 19:30-21:00

 This class is to release physical, mental, and emotional tension to create a more calm and quiet state throughout your day (MON) or prepare for deep and healing sleep (THR).
 We begin with simple breath and awareness practice to refresh and bring an ease of focus to the mind.
 Mid-tempo yoga postural practice centers on linking breath and movement in simple combinations of stretching and strengthening.
 This will help bring residual tension in the entire body-mind to the surface.
-We then end with a restorative pose and prāṇāyāma [breath expansion] to allow that tension to disperse and prepare the body and mind for deep, restful sleep.
+We end with a restorative pose and pranayama [breath expansion] to allow that tension to disperse and prepare the body and mind for deep and restful sleep.